-I will be forever grateful that in leading the programme of research into Creative Practices for Mutual Recovery that I had this curious opportunity to advance my own mental health and wellbeing.
+I will be forever grateful that, in leading the programme of research into Creative Practices for Mutual Recovery, I had this curious opportunity to advance my own mental health and well-being.
 I hope people take seriously the potential for 'mutual recovery' through creative practices.
 The peer-reviewed science, social science and arts and humanities findings that support this are in place.
 Now I offer myself as a curious, albeit anecdotal, case of transformation.

 The visual arts workshop was from the Dementia Arts and Wellbeing programme, funded by AHRC and adopting the Creative Practice as Mutual Recovery Approach.